ezhuwao/FrontEndCourseExercises-1/README.md

 ### INSTRUCTIONS

-- If you haven't done it already, fork this repository and add your instructor(s) as collaborator(s) to your forked repository.
+- If you haven't done it already, fork this repository.

 - **Sync your forked repo with the original repo (IMPORTANT)** in order to pull from the original repo whenever it gets updated.
 Here are the steps: